Last Updated on November 8, 2023 by Maryam Siddiqui

 Do I still love both of these places with all my heart?
 Absolutely!

 You see, there’s no such thing as “a perfect place”.
 But, Portugal’s quality of life compensates for all the downsides you’ll encounter.
-If I speak for myself, the welcoming culture, slow pace of life, stunning beaches, and the tranquility I get to experience is precious to me.
+If I speak for myself, the welcoming culture, slow pace of life, stunning beaches, and tranquility I get to experience is precious to me.

 In Portugal, I’ve found something I don’t want to let go of.
 For me, that’s the closest to a perfect life I’ll ever achieve.